samg/timetrap/README.md

   Display is designed to support a variety of export formats that can be specified by passing the ``--format`` flag.
-This currently defaults to text.  iCal output is also supported.
+This currently defaults to text.  iCal and csv output are also supported.

   usage: ``t display [--ids] [--start DATE] [--end DATE] [--format FMT] [SHEET | all]``